Reiju Tsuruno: Club career

 Tsurono officially joined Avispa Fukuoka for the 2023 season and was given the number 28 shirt.
 In March, he scored the winning goal on his debut for the club, in a 1–0 J.League Cup victory over Albirex Niigata.
 Later that month, he made his J1 League debut, appearing as a second-half substitute in a dramatic 2–1 victory over Shonan Bellmare.
 In April, he scored his first league goal in a 3–1 defeat to Kawasaki Frontale.

 In December 2024, it was announced that Tsurono would be joining J2 League club Ehime FC on loan for the 2025 season.
+He only made 5 starts in his 25 appearances for the club, with his only goal coming in a 2–2 league draw with Sagan Tosu in May.
+At the end of the season, he returned to his parent club.

 International career

 In April 2023, Tsurono was named as a member of the Japan national team's U-22 candidate training camp.